Austin, Texas, Nursing Schools

 Doctor of Philosophy in Nursing

 Applicants must hold a master's or bachelor's degree in nursing to qualify for enrollment.
 Students choose a specific area of study based on their career interests.
 Topics in this program are determined by the student's area of study, which also serves as a research topic for a dissertation.
 All students devote studies to nursing research methodology and the importance of health care delivery.
+An integrated scholarly portfolio must also be completed.

 Alternate Entry Doctor of Philosophy in Nursing (AE Ph.D.)